alexandracaulea/git-workflow/README.md

 2. Freshlook - the newly updated website with no code or content taken from the master branch;
 3. Darkmode - I've created a branch based on freshlook branch and implemented darkmode.

 I use _Netlify_ to deploy my code.
-In the past on _Netlify_ I've used to point to the master branch, but when I finally decided to update my website, I pointed to the _freshlook_ branch.
+In the past I've used _Netlify_ to point to the master branch, but when I finally decided to update my website, I pointed to the _freshlook_ branch.

-After, I decided to implement a new feature and created a new branch called _darkmode_, I've implemented the code and then I use _Netlify_ to point to the _darkmode_ branch.
+After, I decided to implement a new feature and created a new branch called _darkmode_ where I've implemented the code and then I use _Netlify_ to point to the _darkmode_ branch.

 As you see, everything was a mess and I started asking myself what is a simple workflow in small teams and how can I mimic it.